I-Beam Shape Choices: I, S, W, M or H?

 Wide Flange BeamThe other generic designation is an “H” profile which has a more blocky section.
 They have a consistent thickness on the flanges and usually not a lot of radius — especially at the flange ends.

-While these are typical references, the “I” and “H” often interchange, so be careful with the terms.
+While these are typical references, the letters of “I” and “H” often interchange, so be careful with the terms.

 “W” or Wide Flange beams, and Narrow Flange beams are in the family of “H” beams, along with some other designations like UC, UB, HP, M, etc..
 These group because the overall shape is similar. — Though all the letters can get confusing.

-Anyway, we won’t go into that detail in this article.
+Anyway, we will not go into that much detail in this article.
 (Read more detail on Wikipedia or do a Google search.)

 For our purpose, the flanges are the difference — with a taper for the standard I-Beam shape, and rectangular for the others.
 In practical DIY, the standard I-Beam supports loads on the flanges better, while H-Beams are easier for bolting (by not dealing with the slope).

-When ordering a beam, I suggest describing it as “Wide Flange”, “Narrow Flange”, “Standard I-Beam”, etc., rather than simply H or I. Use the actual beam dimensions and weight per foot to verify the right one, not just the beam name.
+When ordering a beam, I suggest describing it as “Wide Flange”, “Narrow Flange”, “Standard I-Beam”, etc., rather than simply calling it H or I. Then, use the actual beam dimensions and weight per foot to verify the right one, not just the beam name.

 Practical Uses of Each I-Beam Shape

 Why would someone choose one shape over another?
 Here are some examples from our project plans here at Mechanical Elements.
-Since most DIYers don’t build skyscrapers or road bridges over the freeway, we’ll focus our attention in 2 areas where we have I-Beams in our plans: Gantry Cranes and in some long Trailer Frames.
+Since most DIYers don’t build skyscrapers or road bridges over the freeway, we will focus our attention in 2 areas where we have I-Beams in our plans: Gantry Cranes, and in some Trailer Frames.

 The key reason for I-Beams is strength to weight ratio.
 That is bending strength superiority, because I-beam shapes are not very good for torsion loads and not extra awesome for shear strength.
-In DIY, that offers some nice advantages when we need long, strong beams, that won’t bend.
+In DIY, I-Beams offer some nice advantages when we need long, strong beams, that will not bend.

 For A Gantry Crane

-The standard I-beam shape gives a little more strength for the weight.
-That’s why the special shape exists.
+The standard I-Beam shape gives a little more strength for the weight, in a uniform and symmetric shape.
+That is why the special shape exists.

 Alternatively, if we choose an H shape of about the same size for a crane, there is additional stress.
 Since the transition from web to flange is more abrupt, the load capacity is a little less.
 (It does not mean the beam is not strong — there are many factors in that comparison.)